 Let us first look at Japan's near-term economic and inflation outlook.
-The left panel on Slide 1 shows growth forecasts by various institutions including the Daiwa Institute of Research (DIR) and the Bank of Japan.
-The growth rates are generally expected to slow down to levels around the potential growth rate, which is currently estimated to be slightly below 1%.
-The slightly higher growth rates for FY 2020 forecast by the government and the Bank of Japan probably reflect the positive effects of the government's fiscal package intended to more than offset the negative impacts on the economy arising from the consumption tax increase scheduled for October this year.
+The left panel on Slide 1 shows growth forecast by various bodies including the Daiwa Institute of Research (DIR) where I am now, and the Bank of Japan to which I belonged until a year ago.
+The growth rates are generally expected to converge on levels around the potential growth rate, which is currently estimated to be slightly below 1%.
+The slightly higher growth rates for FY 2020 forecast by the government and the Bank of Japan probably reflects the government's fiscal package intended to more than offset the negative impacts on the economy arising from the consumption tax increase scheduled for October this year.

-On the inflation front, the CPI growth rate is forecast by all institutions to remain weak relative to economic activities.
-Even according to the Bank of Japan's projection, which is the most optimistic among the forecasts shown on this table, the inflation rate will only reach +1.5% in FY 2020, still distant from the price stability target of 2%.
+On the inflation front, the CPI growth rates are forecast to remain weak relative to economic activities.
+Even the Bank of Japan's projection, which is the most optimistic among the forecasters on this table, shows the inflation rate will only reach +1.5% in FY 2020, still distant from the price stability target of 2%.

-With regard to the outlook for economic activity, I think risks are skewed toward the downside, due particularly to mounting uncertainties ranging from continued low visibility regarding US economic policies to risks of a "No Deal Brexit" as well as other geopolitical concerns.
-With regard to the outlook for prices, risks are also skewed toward the downside, because medium- to long-term inflation expectations remain muted in Japan.
+With regard to the outlook for economic activity, I think risks are skewed to the downside, due particularly to mounting uncertainties ranging from continued tension between China and the United States to risks of a "No Deal Brexit".
+Regarding the outlook for prices, risks are also skewed to the downside, because medium- to long-term inflation expectations remain muted in Japan.

 However, I don't intend to intimidate you too much because economic indicators remain solid so far.
-As shown on the left panel of Slide 2, corporate earnings remain at higher levels despite a setback in the latest quarter.
-The high level of corporate earnings is translated into an upward trend in capital expenditure, shown in the middle panel.
+As shown on the left panel of Slide 2, corporate earnings remain at higher levels despite a setback in the ewcent quarters.
+The high level of corporate earnings is translated into an upward trend in the capital expenditure, shown in the middle panel.
 Meanwhile, against the backdrop of an acute labor shortage, the unemployment rate has fallen to around 2-1/2 percent which suggests full-employment.

-Over the medium-term, I think it is an absolute must for Japan's economy to elevate its potential growth rate.
-Slide 3 shows development of Japan's potential growth rate in the black solid line and the contributors in bars.
-The potential growth rate used to be around 4% until the late 1980s.
-It has been on an almost secular decline since then and dropped to temporary negative levels before bouncing back to where it is now at a level slightly below 1%.
+Over the medium-term, I think it is an absolute must for Japan's economy to elevate the potential growth rates.
+Slide 3 shows development of Japan's potential growth rates in the black solid line and the contributors in bars.
+The potential growth rates used to be around 4% until the late 1980s.
+It has been on an almost secular decline since then and dropped to temporary negative levels before bouncing back to slightly below 1% where it is now.

-The chart suggests that the challenge for the Japanese economy going forward is how to raise the potential growth rate.
-Higher labor participation complemented by an increased labor force from overseas is a prerequisite.
-It would be equally important to improve labor productivity, particularly in the labor intensive industries such as the service sector.
-Steady progress is being achieved in many of the areas under Abenomics, and I remain cautiously optimistic about the future of the Japanese economy.
+The chart suggests that the challenges for the Japanese economy going forward in raising the potential growth rates are to underpin labor inputs by higher labor participation complemented by increased labor force from overseas.
+It would be equally important to improve labor productivity, particularly in the labor intensive industries such as the services sector, as well as to promote innovation to raise TFP (Total Factor Productivity).
+Steady progress is achieved in many of the areas under the Abenomics and I remain cautiously optimistic about the future of the Japanese economy.